yozorajs/yozora/script/fixtures/gfm/README.md

 node script/fixtures/gfm/sync.mjs --write --expected-sha256 <sha256>
 ```

+Write mode updates `answer.gfm.html` from the upstream specification and preserves all other answer
-Write mode preserves `markupAnswer` and `parseAnswer` by exact input, prefers same-number matches for
+fields and parser overrides by exact input.
+It prefers same-number matches for duplicate inputs and
-duplicate inputs, and fails before installation if the grouping does not cover the matched fixtures or
+fails before installation if the grouping does not cover the matched fixtures or if an answered
-if an answered fixture no longer matches upstream.
+fixture no longer matches upstream.
+A source-only fixture in `gfm-new` cannot have an `ast` or
+`markup` answer for any parser.

+See the [fixture format](../../../fixtures/README.md) for per-field answer inheritance.